Warumungu language

 The Warumungu (or Warramunga) language is spoken by the Warumungu people in Australia's Northern Territory.
 In addition to spoken language, the Warumungu have a highly developed sign language.

-Classification

-The Warumungu language is a Pama–Nyungan language similar to the Warlpiri language spoken by the Warlpiri people.

 History

 In the 1870s, early white explorers described the Warumungu as a flourishing nation.
 However, by 1915, invasion and reprisal had brought them to the brink of starvation.
 In 1934, a reserve that had been set aside for the Warumungu in 1892 was revoked in order to clear the way for gold prospecting.
 By the 1960s, the Warumungu had been entirely removed from their native land.

 Current status

-Warumungu is classified as a living language, but its number of speakers seemed to be decreasing quickly.
+Warumungu is a living language, but its number of speakers seemed to be decreasing quickly.
 In the mid-1950s, Australian linguist Robert Hoogenraad estimated that there were only about 700 people who could speak some Warumungu; by 1983, the population was estimated to be as small as 200 speakers.

 However, the language has evidently undergone something of a renaissance.
 Today, the language is in a robust position compared to many indigenous Australian languages, as it is being acquired by children and used in daily interaction by all generations, and the situation is sustainable though some ethnic group members may prefer Kriol.
+Today the Warumungu estimate their national speaker population to be at least 700 people and increasing.